HumanSignal/label-studio/docs/source/guide/ml.md

 ## Add an ML backend to Label Studio

-After you start a ML backend server, add it to your Label Studio project.
+After you start an ML backend server, add it to your Label Studio project.

 ### Add an ML backend using the Label Studio UI